MiSchroe/ioBroker.klf200/README.md

     -   powerSaveMode - Kind of power save mode of the product.
     -   productType - Type of the product.
 The numbers are not documented, thus the adapter shows the raw numbers.
+    -   refreshProduct - Refreshes the status of a product by reading all values from the KLF-200.
+        In specific cases, e.g. if you control a product with a simple remote control the KLF-200 will not send a notification thus the adapter won't be informed about the change.
+        Set the refreshProduct state to true to re-read the current product state from the KLF-200.
     -   remainingTime - Remaining time of the current operation of the product in seconds.
 Currently, this is only updated at the beginning and at the end of a products movement.